chrisbrickey/mysite5/README.md

+# mysite5

+This is a Rails app allows me (admin) to populate my project portfolio for viewers.
+It will eventually showcase my transition from strategy consulting to software development.

-# README
+# Setup

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.0p0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version: 5.0.2
+* Start server: `bin/rails server`

+# Tests

+* Run tests: `bin/rails test`

+# Upcoming Features

+* I use PivotalTracker to manage this project: https://www.pivotaltracker.com/n/projects/1998941